-Personal hardships can arise at any time, and ranges from unexpected accidents or illnesses that cause financial hardship, to other personal or family issues that may seriously affect an employee’s financial situation.
-These can include anything from divorce to unexpectedly needing to house and care for an aging parent.
+Starting a personal hardship grant fund can be an excellent way to support team members during personal times of difficulty, not only during large-scale catastrophes, but on a regular basis.
+Personal hardships can arise at any time, and range from unexpected accidents or illnesses that cause financial hardship, to other personal or family issues that may seriously affect an individual’s financial situation.
+A personal hardship can be anything that meets the criteria established for the relief fund from a divorce to unexpectedly needing to house and care for an aging parent.
 Since these difficult events are unfortunately so commonplace, it stands to reason that there is a significant need for aid in those circumstances.

 Often these hardships do not qualify for funds from insurance programs or government programs, yet the financial (and emotional) difficulties are very real.
-Helping employees work through these issues with some financial support from the company’s personal hardship grant fund can provide support where there otherwise would be none.
+Helping individuals work through these hardships with some financial support from a relief fund can provide support where there otherwise would be none.

 Natural disasters are larger in scale and more newsworthy, and as such, disaster relief grant funds are more popular.
 Nonetheless, personal hardship fund grants are very appreciated and often life-changing for their recipients.